 As “Glocalism” is a four-monthly journal, three issues will be published annually: at end-March, end-July, end-November.
 The publication of each issue is preceded by the publication of the Call for papers for the following monographic issue.

-The journal complies to the Cope Code of Conduct for Journal Publishers.
+The journal complies to the COPE Core Practices for Journal Publishers.
 It is identified by an International Standard Serial Number (ISSN) and each its article carries a Digital Object Identifier (DOI), which serves as a unique electronic identification tag.

 Every article published in “Glocalism” is numbered from page 1, so that there is no hierarchical order in the journal; hence there is no usual table of contents.
 All the articles are published without publication fees and are freely available online.
 They are published under the liberal Creative Commons Attribution License (Attribution 4.0 International (CC BY 4.0).
 The author holds the copyright and retains publishing rights without restrictions.